mathjax/MathJax-docs/font-support.rst

 ``preferredFont`` options and they can configure the webfont via the ``webFont`` option.
 Please note that except for STIX General, the usual distributions of the supported fonts do not work for technical reasons.
-You can download the webftons from the `MathJax repository
+You can download the webfonts from the `MathJax repository
 <https://github.com/mathjax/MathJax/tree/master/fonts/HTML-CSS>`_.

 The :ref:`SVG output processor <configure-SVG>` will not use fonts directly but